reframejs/reframe/readme.md

 ## Zero-LOC

-[github.com/reframejs](https://github.com/reframejs) is merely a collection of:
+We call a *Zero-LOC framework* a framework that is merely a collection of:
 - **Libraries** -
   Each library is a do-one-thing-do-it-well library: it takes care of one thing and one thing only